Analysis | Yet again, the pro-Trump commentariat is called upon to prove Trump’s unfounded claims

 One could attribute Murtaugh’s tweet to a simple mistake were it not for the fact that Murtaugh, the Trump campaign and its allies in conservative media have all been actively and earnestly engaged for days in bad-faith and obviously untrue efforts to undercut the results of the election.
 One could be generous in assessing the incident were we not seeing another iteration of a long-standing tactic from Trumpworld: assuming a false claim and then whipping up as many suspicious allegations as possible to make the claim seem feasible.

 We could easily walk through all of the ways in which the latest blizzard of nonsense is just that.
 That claims of dead people voting in Pennsylvania and Michigan were untrue.
 That a wild conspiracy theory about a nefarious vote-changing machine derived from a well-known hoaxster.
 That “statistical analysis” of suspicious voting patterns is a misunderstanding of statistics.
 That improper votes alleged in Nevada are often just military ballots.
-Few of these claims have actually made it to court yet; the claims that did have already been robustly rejected, including the idea that election observers were prevented from watching vote-counting.
+Few of these claims have actually made it to court; the claims that did have already been robustly rejected, including the idea that election observers were prevented from watching vote-counting.
 State officials have repeatedly indicated that they’ve seen no evidence of suspicious activity.

 What’s happening at the moment is precisely what Trump promised would happen.
 For months, recognizing that Biden supporters were more likely to cast ballots by mail, Trump alleged that these ballots were suspect, which they are not.
 He claimed repeatedly that he would only lose if fraud occurred, which was also untrue.
 The media repeatedly pointed out that these assertions were both false and intended to challenge a legitimate result, but Trump supporters didn’t hear it, either because it wasn’t included in Sean Hannity’s Fox News programming or because they chose not to.

-Now, Trump’s campaign is eagerly looking for any evidence it can muster in order to validate its assertions in any way it can.
+Now, Trump’s campaign is eagerly looking for any evidence it can muster to validate its assertions in any way it can.
 It has set up a hotline for people to submit allegations of fraud even while presuming that fraud has occurred.
 (The hotline has become a popular target of prank phone calls.)
-It started from Trump’s conclusion, that the only way he could have lost was through fraud, and is now trying to build a path to reach it — or, at least, to obscure the reality of Biden’s win.
+It started from Trump’s conclusion that the only way he could have lost was through fraud, and is now trying to build a path to reach it — or, at least, to obscure the reality of Biden’s win.

 To do so, the campaign is being aided by the same galaxy of public voices and pundits that have bent over backward for four years to decontextualize, rationalize and bolster Trump’s obviously false claims.
 There’s a great deal of currency on the right in rushing to “prove” the things that Trump alleges and we’re still at the tail end of that gold rush.

 The best example is the Trumpworld response to the investigation into Russian interference in the 2016 election.
-There remains no good evidence that the probe was launched in order to try to undercut Trump, but such motivation is taken as gospel by the president's acolytes.
-That evidence has emerged both from a Department of Justice investigation and research from a bipartisan Senate committee showing an exchange of information between Trump's campaign manager and an alleged Russian agent is set aside in favor of text messages exchanged by two FBI officials.
-That a key adviser to Trump credibly claimed to have foreknowledge of the release of material stolen by Russian intelligence goes unmentioned while a warrant obtained against someone no longer on Trump's campaign team is embraced as proof the president was targeted.
+There remains no good evidence that the probe was launched to try to undercut Trump, but such motivation is taken as gospel by the president’s acolytes.
+That evidence has emerged both from a Department of Justice investigation and research from a bipartisan Senate committee showing an exchange of information between Trump’s campaign manager and an alleged Russian agent is set aside in favor of text messages exchanged by two FBI officials.
+That a key adviser to Trump credibly claimed to have foreknowledge of the release of material stolen by Russian intelligence goes unmentioned while a warrant obtained against someone no longer on Trump’s campaign team is embraced as proof the president was targeted.

 This all begins from the assumption that Trump did nothing wrong and was unfairly targeted by the administration of Barack Obama.
 Everything else follows from that, every sketchy allegation is viable solely because it bolsters the argument it’s supposed to be proving.
 This group of pundits and right-wing writers asserts that it was the mainstream media that got the Russia investigation wrong while assuring themselves and each other that they are the true seers, the ones shining a light in the darkness.
 Their agreement with one another forms an airtight bubble with Trump resting comfortably at its center.